max-niederman/ttyper/README.md

 # ttyper

-_Ttyper_ is a terminal-based typing test built with Rust and tui-rs.
+Ttyper is a terminal-based typing test built with Rust and tui-rs.

-## Installation
+## installation

 With Cargo:

 ```bash
 cargo install ttyper
 ```

+## to-do

+- Fix weirdness with the WPM calculation.
+- Use per-word frequency data for mroe realistic tests.
+- Add WPM graph to results UI.